UKCloud/documentation/articles/cdsz/cdsz-faq.md

 Yes.
 UKCloud cross-domain services are available only to customers purchasing other UKCloud services, such as IaaS (compute and storage) or PaaS (UKCloud for OpenShift).

-### Is there a free trial available for either service option?
+### Is there a free trial available for CDSZ?

 The complex assurance requirements mean that trials aren't available.

 ### What is the process for applying for a service in the CDSZ?

-You can find the information you need in the UKCloud Knowledge Centre, including a detailed description of the assurance process, [here](cdsz-ref-application-process.md).
+You can find the information you need in the UKCloud Knowledge Centre, including a detailed description of the assurance process, in [*UKCloud Cross Domain Security Zone application process*](cdsz-ref-application-process.md).

 ### How do I enable access from the internet to my solution hosted on the Elevated OFFICIAL security domain?